-The best weddings have ceremonies that are romantic and beautiful, and receptions that are all-out parties.
+The best weddings have ceremonies that are romantic and receptions that are all-out parties.
 Next to food, wedding reception music is perhaps the most important element of making your guests go home saying, "Man, that was a fun wedding."
-Nothing is worse than an empty dance floor.
-If you want to ensure that your guests are dancing and having fun all night long, work with your DJ or band leader for the perfect wedding reception playlist.
+If you want to ensure that your guests are dancing all night long, work with your DJ or band leader for the perfect wedding reception playlist.

-What appeals to your college friends is not going to be exactly the same as what appeals to your great aunt and uncle, so mix things up and play some of each.
+What appeals to your college friends is not going to be exactly the same as what appeals to your great aunt and uncle, so mix things up and play music that will appeal to multiple generations.
 If you do it right, the guests who come to the floor for KC & The Sunshine Band will stick around for Beyoncé.

 Traditionally speaking, dancing doesn't start until after the cake is served, but where's the fun in that?
-Today's brides and grooms want to have livelier, more fun wedding receptions, so they kick off the dancing shortly after the main course is served.
-In fact, at one of the more fun wedding receptions I've ever been to, the dancing started as soon as the bride and groom were announced.
-The only time the dancing stopped was for the toasts!
+Today's brides and grooms want to have livelier wedding receptions, so they kick off the dancing shortly after the main course is served.
+In fact, at some wedding receptions, the dancing starts as soon as the bride and groom are announced.

 You can't go wrong playing today's hits, but here are some older songs that are definitely worth including: